-Author(s): Connor S. Adam, Toby J. Hibbits, Tyler A. Campbell
+Author(s): Connor S. Adam, Toby J. Hibbits, and Tyler A. Campbell

 Published: September 2016